gitfishdev/linux-refund/DATA.md

   - `user-refund-not-claimed.json`: computed refund amounts for bidders who did not claim their tokens
   - `user-refund-claimed-not-sold.json`: computed refund amounts for bidders who claimed their tokens but have not sold them

+## Completed refunds

+each record has a `tx` field indicating the refund transaction:

+  - `user-refund-not-claimed-paid.json`: refund for users in `user-refund-not-claimed.json`